 The gist of the LEP Court rules is for all Michigan courts to provide foreign language interpreters to people with Limited English Proficiency.
 This applies to all areas of law and all languages spoken in Michigan.
 There will be a uniform standard(s) applied throughout all courts in the state.
 Anyone who needs an interpreter will receive one.
 Those who can’t afford an interpreter will be provided with one at no cost.

-The court rules require each trial court throughout the State of Michigan to adopt a language access plan within 90 days of September 11, 2013.
+The court rules required each trial court throughout the State of Michigan to adopt a language access plan within 90 days of September 11, 2013.
 Various types of acceptable interpreters are noted in the Court rules, along with registration requirements for interpreters at the State Court Administrative Office (SCAO).
 The types of acceptable interpreters who may register with the SCAO include:

 - “Certified” foreign language interpreters;